 PBS Kids is completely free and introduces children to the digital world in an educational and engaging way.

-With many of these services giving platforms like Netflix, Hulu, and Disney Plus a run for their money, it’s easy to see why more and more of us are opting for these free streaming sites rather than the subscription-based services also available to us.
+We hope you found what you were looking for on this list of the best free TV apps.
+With many of these services giving platforms like Sling TV, Netflix, Hulu, and Disney Plus a run for their money, it’s easy to see why more and more of us are opting for these free streaming sites rather than the subscription-based services also available to us.

 By signing up for an ad-funded site, as many of these are, you pay for your consumption through the time it takes to watch or skip the ads.
 For many of us, this is much more attainable and alluring than adding on an additional monthly expense.

-After checking out some of these free streaming services, you might find that your favorite shows or movies are available to watch for free.
+After checking out some of these free TV streaming apps and free streaming apps, you might find that your favorite shows or movies are available to watch for free.
 If so, you could save yourself the monthly or annual subscription cost of a paid-for service, or your regular cable TV subscription fee.